National Endowment for the Humanities at

 Princeton Public Library

 Princeton Public Library is committed to sustaining and growing humanities programs and projects to enrich the lives of our patrons through thought-provoking public programs, collections development, and broader access to all things humanities related.
-Humanities programs at the library support the library’s mission to serve as the community’s living room, connecting people through words and ideas to enrich their lives.
+Humanities programs at the library support the library’s mission to engage, inspire, educate, and unite everyone in our community, connecting people through words and ideas to enrich their lives.